argoproj/argo-workflows/docs/argo-server-sso.md

 > v2.9 and after

 It is possible to use [Dex](https://github.com/dexidp/dex) for authentication.
-[This document](argo-server-sso-argocd.md) describes how to set up ArgoWorkflows and ArgoCD so that ArgoWorkflows uses ArgoCD's Dex server for authentication.
+[This document](argo-server-sso-argocd.md) describes how to set up Argo Workflows and Argo CD so that Argo Workflows uses Argo CD's Dex server for authentication.

 ## To start Argo Server with SSO.

 Firstly, configure the settings [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml) with the correct OAuth 2 values.
-If working towards an oidc configuration the ArgoCD project has [guides](https://argoproj.github.io/argo-cd/operator-manual/user-management/#existing-oidc-provider) on its similar (though different) process for setting up oidc providers.
+If working towards an OIDC configuration the Argo CD project has [guides](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/) on its similar (though different) process for setting up OIDC providers.
 It also includes examples for specific providers.
-The main difference is that the ArgoCD docs mention that their callback address endpoint is `/auth/callback`.
-For ArgoWorkflows, the default format is `/oauth2/callback` as shown in [this comment](https://github.com/argoproj/argo-workflows/blob/93c11a24ff06049c2197149acd787f702e5c1f9b/docs/workflow-controller-configmap.yaml#L329) in the default values.yaml file in the helm chart.
+The main difference is that the Argo CD docs mention that their callback address endpoint is `/auth/callback`.
+For Argo Workflows, the default format is `/oauth2/callback` as shown in [this comment](https://github.com/argoproj/argo-workflows/blob/93c11a24ff06049c2197149acd787f702e5c1f9b/docs/workflow-controller-configmap.yaml#L329) in the default values.yaml file in the helm chart.

 Next, create the k8s secrets for holding the OAuth2 `client-id` and `client-secret`.
 You may refer to the kubernetes documentation on [Managing secrets](https://kubernetes.io/docs/tasks/configmap-secret/).
 For example by using kubectl with literals:
 ```